 Low-intensity classes feature steady activity.
-They usually don't have bursts of intense activity and aim to maintain the same heart rate throughout the class.
-Low-intensity classes usually have less effect on joints and bones.
-They're a good choice for people with health problems that need to take it easy.
-Low-impact aerobics burns an average of 352 calories per hour, while a dancing class can burn up to 422 calories.
+They are typically low-impact and don't include bursts of intense activity.
+You should expect your heart rate to remain steady throughout the class.
+Low-intensity classes usually have less impact on joints and bones.
+They're a good choice for people with health problems who need to take it easy.